niemopen/niem-naming-design-rules/ndr6-outline.md

 | AttributeIndicator | True for an attribute declaration. |
 | RefAttributeIndicator | `xs:attribute/@appinfo:referenceAttributeIndicator` |

+> [This paragraph moved here from Class section.
+Needs work.]
+> A complex type with simple content and model attributes also represents a DataProperty object.
+In the above example, the complex type `Example2Type` represents the DataProperty object `Example2Literal`, in addition to the Class object.
+(See [section XX]().)

 ## 4.9 Datatype class

 <center>
   <figure class="image">
-    <a name="fig4-11"/></a>
+    <a name="fig4-13"/></a>
     <img src="images/datatype.png" style="zoom:60%"/>
-    <figcaption><i>Figure 4-11: Datatype classes</i></figcaption>
+    <figcaption><i>Figure 4-13: Datatype classes</i></figcaption>
   </figure>
 </center>

 A Datatype object defines the allowed values of a corresponding atomic literal value in a message.
 Objects for primitive data types, corresponding to the XSD data types, have only the *name*, *namespace*, and *documentation* properties inherited from the Component class.
-For example, figure 4-12 shows the CMF representation of the `xs:string` primitive data type.
+For example, figure 4-14 shows the CMF representation of the `xs:string` primitive data type.
 All other datatypes are represented by either a Restriction, List, or Union object.

 <div style="font-size:90%;">